playmiel/ESPAsyncWebClient/README.md

 2. In Arduino IDE: Sketch → Include Library → Add .ZIP Library
 3. Install the dependencies:
    - For ESP32: [AsyncTCP by ESP32Async](https://github.com/ESP32Async/AsyncTCP)
+4. Make sure you have the ESP32 Arduino core 3.x installed from the Boards Manager (core 2.x is not supported)

 ## Quick Start